Centereach, New York: History

 The hamlet of Centereach was first called West Middle Island, but primarily became known as New Village until the early 20th century.
 When it was discovered that another village shared the same name, the name was changed to Centereach in 1916.
 The name Centereach reflects the centrality of the hamlet's location on Long Island, literally meaning "center reached".

 Over the years Centereach has progressed from a small hamlet to a primarily suburban community.
 The population in 1940 was only 628, but the area had grown to nearly 20,000 residents by 1970.

 The two earliest suburban developments, which began in the early 1950s, were Dawn Estates and Eastwood Village.

 In 1998, the first single-point urban interchange in New York State was opened in Centereach, at Middle Country Road and Nicolls Road.

 Centereach, historically a working-class area, has experienced a construction boom in the past decade.
 As of 2009, the median home price was $335,000.
 New construction in the Centereach area has resulted in an influx of residents with a higher median income.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 22.6 km2, all land.

 New York State Route 25 (Middle Country Road) passes through the community and is the primary commercial thoroughfare.

-Centereach borders East Setauket, Terryville, Selden, Farmingville, Holtsville, Holbrook, Lake Ronkonkoma, Lake Grove and Stony Brook on Long Island.
+Centereach borders South Setauket, Terryville, Selden, Farmingville, Holtsville, Holbrook, Lake Ronkonkoma, Lake Grove and Stony Brook on Long Island.